 Anyone can compare plans on the exchanges, which are websites run by the state or the federal government.
 These exchanges also let people know when they qualify for tax credits.
 Obamacare is paying for most of the cost of operating these exchanges.

-People With Health Insurance - Here's six ways Obamacare improved your family's health insurance.
+Here are six ways Obamacare improved your family's existing health insurance.

 - Parents can add their adult children (up to age 26) to their plans.